 - Upper Respiratory Infections (nasal congestion, runny nose, scratchy throat, painful swallowing, cough watery eyes – with or without fever)

-- Cold symptoms (a fresh sneezy and runny cold)
+- Cold symptoms (sneezing and runny nose)

 - Diarrhea or vomiting